What is a PS Mentor?

 - Enhance your professional and communication skills, and learn business conduct

-- Complete an online student profile during the registration period and list your top preferred mentors.
+- Apply online during the window when applications are being accepted and list your top preferred mentors.

 - Attend a mandatory orientation and the Mentor/Mentee Interviews

 - The program coordinator will match you with a mentor based on your preferences after the Mentor/Mentee Interview, and email you his/her contact info.